 Epidemiology and statistics, pregnancy, perinatal epidemiology, maternal-child health interactions, consequences of chronic disease, acute conditions and health behaviours (particularly mental health, respiratory, gastroenterology conditions in pregnancy), novel methods in drug safety, health inequalities, patient experience and health care services in lung cancer (National audits)

-Dr Tata teaches methods in epidemiology and statistics for the Master's in Public Health and MPH International courses.
-She is module convenor for Critical Thinking Skills on the BMedSci course for… read more
+Professor Tata teaches methods in epidemiology and statistics for the Master's in Public Health, MPH Global Health and MPH Health Research courses.
+She is module convenor for Critical Thinking Skills… read more

-Dr Tata's main research interest is in the epidemiology of pregnancy and the perinatal period, and the relationships between maternal and child health.
-Her research focuses on adverse drug effects… read more
+Professor Tata's main research interest is in the epidemiology of pregnancy and the perinatal period, and the relationships between maternal and child health.
+Her research focuses on adverse drug… read more